VirtualPlantLab/VPLDocs/docs/src/VPLVerse/Ecophys/photosynthesis.md

 ## Private

 Private functions, types or constants from `Photosynthesis`.
-These are not exported, so you need to prefix the function name with `PlantGeomPrimitives.` to access them.
+These are not exported, so you need to prefix the function name with `Ecophys.Photosynthesis` to access them.
 Also bear in mind that these are not part of the public API, so they may change without notice.

 ```@autodocs
 Modules = [Photosynthesis]